 Director, Constituent Engagement Events

 Mary Fiore joined the Development staff in September 2012 and is responsible for Mailman School events that engage alumni, prospects and donors, celebrate installations and endowments, as well as all alumni and fundraising events for the School.
+Mary received the Dean's Award for Excellence at Mailman in 2016.
 Prior to joining Columbia University, she was the founder and president of Mary Fiore & Co., Inc., a boutique events firm specializing in high-level protocol and fundraising events.
-Through events such as galas, benefit dinners, cocktail receptions, meetings and conferences, golf outings, and walk/runs, Mary has over 20 years of development experience in the non-profit sector as a program and event specialist.
+Through events such as galas, benefit dinners, receptions, meetings and conferences, golf outings, and walk/runs, Mary has over 20 years of development experience in the non-profit sector as a program and event specialist.
 Mary has been a member of the Board of Directors for the Greater New York Chapter of the Association of Fund Raising Professionals (AFP), continues to serve on the committee to produce Fundraising Day in New York, and has chaired AFP's National Philanthropy Day celebration.
 She holds a dual B.A. in History and Art History from Syracuse University.

 kp2697 [at] cumc.columbia.edu (Kim Peters)

 Senior Associate Director, Alumni Engagement